 You’re living the dream and in a band and that's about to go on tour.
 It's your job to try and visit as many US states or European countries as possible in 100-days.

-Each turn, dice determine which numbers you write and cards restrict where you can write.
+On Tour is a 20 minute route-building, roll-and-write board game with large, premium components that's good for 4 players or (12+, with additional maps).
+Each turn, dice determine which numbers you write while cards restrict where you can visit.
 Players write simultaneously on their own maps, all using the same dice rolls and cards flips.
-Everyone is getting the same inputs, but how you choose to deal with them will determine your success.
+Everyone is getting the same inputs, but how you choose to deal with them will determine your band's success.